jd28/rollnw/issues/readme-style-docs-migration.md

 - if the Sphinx tree still exists, make sure removed pages are also removed from `docs/index.rst` toctrees

+## Generated Site Rendering Gaps

+The README-style docs site still needs a rendering pass:

+- Code blocks need readable syntax highlighting in generated HTML.
+- Some Markdown tables are not formatting correctly; table rendering should be verified against the generated site, not only GitHub's Markdown preview.

 ## Do Not Carry Forward

 - Renderer or runtime policy in the old Sphinx `structure/` pages.